This blog post is all about the best thriller books to read at Halloween.

-As Halloween looms ever closer and we’re finally in the throes of my favourite season of the year (Autumn), I thought I would make a list of my favourite thriller books.
+As Halloween looms ever closer and we’re finally in the throes of my favourite season of the year (Autumn), I thought I would make a list of my favourite and the best thriller books to read.

 Thriller books are perfect to get you in the mood for spooky season aka Halloween and if a trip to Salem isn’t on the cards for you (me either unfortunately), then immerse yourself in a thrilling, page-turner of a book instead.

-I’ve got creepy books, mystery and even a little bit of horror in this list below but this is definitely a good place to start if you’d like to increase your collection of thriller books before Halloween comes around.
+I’ve got creepy books, mystery and even a little bit of horror in this list below but this is definitely a good place to start if you’d like to increase your collection of the best thriller books to read before Halloween comes around.

 1. Verity by Colleen Hoover